oyanzhi/tp/docs/UserGuide.md

 # <font color=#e46c0a>FinHub User Guide</font>

 FinHub is a **desktop app for insurance agents to manage clients.
-It helps them to better organise all information related to each client, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
+It helps them to better organise all information related to each client, optimised for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
 If you can type fast, FinHub can get your client management tasks done faster than traditional GUI apps.